aryan-sharma123/peerdrop_mars/README.md

 #  PeerDrop

 #  the backend is on Render's free tier so the first connection might take around 2-3 minutes , may be 5 minutes if the server went to sleep.
 Just wait a moment and it'll come up fine.
-The screenshots is showing what can happen after uploading a file, it will wake up slowly in the first run then everything will be fine.
+The screenshot is showing what can happen after uploading a file, it will wake up slowly in the first run then everything will be fine.
 <img src="Screenshot 2026-06-15 at 7.15.26 PM.png" alt="App Dashboard" width="500">
 ---